MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 tags: [Scrum, Kanban, Optimizing value and flow]
 ---

+Little’s	Law
+The fundamental result of Little’s Law is that for a given process, in general, the more things that you work on at any given time (on average) the longer it is going to take for each of those things to finish (on average).
+As a case in point, managers who are ignorant of this law panic when they see that their Cycle Times are too long and perform the exact opposite intervention of what they should do: they start more work.
+After all, they reason, if things take so long, then they need to start new items as soon as possible so that those items finish on time—regardless of what is currently in progress.
+The result is that items only take longer and longer to complete.
+Thus, managers feel more and more pressure to start things sooner and sooner.
+You can see how this vicious cycle gets started and perpetuates itself.
+After studying Little’s Law, you should realize that if Cycle Times are too long then the first thing you should consider is lowering WIP.
+It feels uncomfortable, but it is true.
+In order to get more stuff done faster, you need to work on less (again, on average)

+Average Cycle Time = Average Work In Progress / Average Throughput

 Limiting WIP:

 WIP limits unlock the full potential of Kanban, enabling teams to deliver higher quality work faster than ever before, in a healthier, more sustainable environment.